jchang504/tailor/README.md

 Lastly, the greatest thanks to Ro-IT, a constant source of technical and general support, advice, and assistance.
 "Stay, stay, pay."

+## Development

+Developers should always follow this ideal workflow under normal circumstances.

+Before starting work:

+1. `git pull` to make sure your local repository is up-to-date.
+2. If starting work on a new feature/bug fix, create a new branch with a descriptive name, e.g. `git checkout -b bug-fix-i-capitalization`.
+Else, checkout and continue work on the branch you created.
+Do NOT work directly on `master`.
+3. Scope out and list the work you intend to do on this branch in a file called `delta`; include a hash comment starting with `BLOCKING TODO` (you can vary capitalization if you like) so you don't forget to update `delta` before committing.

+Before writing a new function:

+4. Write a stub for it, simply calling pass.
+Think through its specification and write a descriptive docstring for it in the 3rd-person declarative mood.
+5. Write robust unit tests that validate its behavior in a `TestFunctionName` class in the appropriate `test_module.py`.
+6. Run the unit tests and ensure they fail.
+If they don't fail, your unit tests aren't working; fix them.

+When writing code:

+7. Follow standard Python style conventions and keep lines < 80 characters.
+8. Whenever you change something that must be added, removed, or changed back before committing, add a comment starting with `BLOCKING TODO` so you don't forget.
+9. Run unit tests frequently to validate your code.

+Before committing and pushing:

+10. Edit `delta` to reflect the changes you made.
+Format it as a Git commit message, in the imperative mood, with a single line short summary as the first line, then a blank line, then a longer message.
+This file will be used as the commit message.
+11. Do NOT use regular `git commit`.
+Instead, when you're ready to commit, run `bash safe_commit.sh` from the git repo directory.
+This script checks for blocking TODO comments, lines longer than 79 characters, and runs the unit tests before committing.
+12. Once the commit succeeds, `git push`!

+When done with a feature/bug fix:

+13. Submit a pull request to merge the feature/bug fix branch into `master`.
+14. Iterate on comments/reviews and make any necessary changes.
+15. When everything is resolved, merge to `master`!